GooseMagnet/head-first-design-patterns/README.md

 * Depend upon abstractions.
 Do not depend upon concrete classes
 * Principle of least knowledge: talk only to your immediate friends
 * Don't call us.
 We'll call you (The Hollywood Principle)
+* A class should have only one reason to change

 ## Design Patterns